 - Keep shelves as narrow as possible

 Next up – baseboard (finally!)
 What do you think?
-Are you motivated to build your own freestanding pantry cabinet with an Ikea Billy bookcase now?
+Are you motivated to try this Ikea freestanding pantry hack with a Billy bookcase now?

 Tania Griffis is an accomplished writer, blogger, and interior designer with a Journalism degree from the University of Oklahoma.
 She started her popular blog, Run to Radiance, in 2011, demonstrating her design expertise through the personal remodeling of six houses to millions of readers across the globe.

 Tania also owns The Creative Wheelhouse, a respected ghostwriting agency for bloggers, further showcasing her talent for creating engaging and informative content.